max-hill/virus-project/analysis/trilonet/readme.md

 # Trilonet experiments
 These experiments were run using TriLoNet Version 1.2 on Debian Buster (stable).

-This folder contains the results of trilonet experiments.
+This folder contains the results of trilonet experiments and code for making the plots in the paper.
 The paper for trilonet is https://academic.oup.com/mbe/article/33/8/2151/2578738

 To setup trilonet, first get the software from https://www.uea.ac.uk/groups-and-centres/computational-biology/software/trilonet#2